ruby/ruby/docs/build_system.md

 * compiles the C extension with mkmf

-When installing the gem on JRuby and TruffleRuby, no C extension is built, so instead of the last step, there is Ruby code using Fiddle which uses `librubyparser.so/dylib/dll` to implement the same methods as the C extension, but using serialization instead of many native calls/accesses (JRuby does not support C extensions, serialization is faster on TruffleRuby than the C extension).
+When installing the gem on JRuby and TruffleRuby, no C extension is built, so instead of the last step, there is Ruby code using Fiddle which uses `librubyparser.{so,dylib,dll}` to implement the same methods as the C extension, but using serialization instead of many native calls/accesses (JRuby does not support C extensions, serialization is faster on TruffleRuby than the C extension).